rpherbig/rpherbig.github.io/_posts/2019-10-03-facilitation-dont-lose-before-you-start.markdown

 Pick the right time of day.
 If you have a team of night-owls, don't expect a lot of dazzling creativity at 8am.
 If the team gets into the office before 8am, don't plan the meeting for the late afternoon.
 If the workshop is early, provide breakfast.
 If it's around lunchtime, provide lunch.

-Daniel Pink wrote a book called "When" (link to https://www.amazon.com/When-Scientific-Secrets-Perfect-Timing/dp/0735210624) which goes into more depth on the topic of _chronobiology_.
-If you can, plan activities to occur at the appropriate time of day to correspond with type of thinking involved. https://news.stlpublicradio.org/post/take-more-breaks-4-other-facts-about-author-daniel-pinks-scientific-secrets-perfect-timing
+Daniel Pink (https://www.danpink.com/) wrote a book called "When" (https://www.amazon.com/When-Scientific-Secrets-Perfect-Timing/dp/0735210624) which goes into more depth on the topic of _chronobiology_.
+If you can, plan activities to occur at the appropriate time of day to correspond with type of thinking involved.
+Here's a quick summary (https://news.stlpublicradio.org/post/take-more-breaks-4-other-facts-about-author-daniel-pinks-scientific-secrets-perfect-timing).

 ## Planning the Workshop